Top 7 B2B Prospecting Myths DebunkedBy Pan Mehta

 Myth#7 You don't need to be an expert

 Sales reps need to do more than sell.
-They must stay current with industry trends and how they impact buyer behaviour.
+They must stay current with industry trends and how they impact buyer behavior.
 They must follow the latest industry developments and share that knowledge with prospects, especially when these developments might impact their buying decision.
 They must understand the buyer journey for their industry and identify the stage a prospect is in.
 It’s also important to design messages around that.
 If a prospect is interested in learning how sales CRMs can help simplify their sales and marketing process, share information about software that can help them.
 If you can customize your product to meet their specific needs, then explain it to them.
 Even better, demonstrate it.

 Prospecting is one of the toughest tasks for a sales professional.
 Because it is constantly evolving and highly competitive, you need to be flexible and agile.
 And a well-thought strategy is required.